Ojooh/365days-of-watching-and-praying/log.md

 **Today's Progress**: Explored the book of Is.
 23-28.

 **Thoughts:**
-* Making melody, singing and praising are some of the ways we can remind God of his word concerning us - Is 23:15-16
+* An attitude of praise and thanksgiving is one of the ways we remind God of his word concerning us - Is 23:15-16

+### Day 30: January 30, 2018
+##### Focus: Decision making

+**Today's Progress**: Explored the book of Is.
+23-28.

+**Thoughts:**
+* Curses are only permitted to come when covenants are broken - Gen. 8:22, Is.
+24:5-6
+* Anytime you lack peace, you are most likely not staying your mind on the Almighty God - Is.
+26:3
+* Praise can revive any hopeless situation - Is.
+26:19